taran6037/ZeeCoder/README.md

-# 💻 ZCoder – A Collaborative Coding Platform
+# 💻 ZeeCoder – A Collaborative Coding Platform

-ZCoder is a web-based coding platform built to help developers practice coding, collaborate in real time, and build projects.
+ZeeCoder is a web-based coding platform built to help developers practice coding, collaborate in real time, and build projects.
 It supports live code execution, problem bookmarking, live chat room, and user authentication.

 ---